 The Story Behind Pumpkin Pie

-Pumpkin Pie is perhaps the most symbolically American dessert — a dish that connects the modern Thanksgiving table to the very first harvest celebrations in the New World.
-Pumpkins (a type of squash) are native to North America and have been cultivated by indigenous peoples for over 7,500 years.
-The Pilgrims encountered pumpkins upon arriving in New England, where the Wampanoag had been growing and preparing them for centuries.
 Early colonial records describe pumpkins sweetened with molasses and baked in their shells in the embers of a fire — a predecessor of the spiced custard pie we know today.
 By the time pumpkin pie appeared in early American cookbooks in the late 18th century, it was already embedded in the Thanksgiving tradition.
-The spice blend — cinnamon, ginger, cloves, nutmeg — is now so synonymous with autumn that it has become the defining scent of the entire season, spawning an industry of "pumpkin spice" products that would bewilder and perhaps delight the Pilgrims.
+The spice blend — cinnamon, ginger, cloves, and nutmeg — is now so synonymous with autumn that it has become the defining scent of the entire season, spawning an industry of pumpkin spice products that would bewilder and perhaps delight the Pilgrims.
+From Chef Ruben’s kitchen, I love pumpkin pie because it is one of those desserts people expect, but still judge carefully.
+Everyone has an opinion: more spice, less spice, firmer filling, silkier filling, homemade crust, whipped cream, no whipped cream.
+That is how you know a dish matters.

 Time and Servings: